 Your kids are always watching you and always learning.
 Inevitably, children follow the examples of the adults around them, both good and bad.
 Many of these habits and attitudes they develop while young will become deeply ingrained and even follow them the rest of their lives.

 You’d be surprised how often parents wait until their kids are older (around kindergarten age) to start teaching them healthy habits.
 They think that toddler and daycare-age children are too young to understand the reasons behind what they’re doing—but waiting too long will make these lessons much harder to turn into lifelong habits.
 Here are six health lessons you should be instilling into your children from the time they’re toddler, so those habits can easily follow them into adulthood.
+You may also explain to them the importance of pediatric care services and regular checkups to help them stay healthy.

 Lesson 1: Reach for the healthy foods first